Meet our trustees

 David brings a wealth of experience to the Scottish Seabird Centre as previous roles include Chief Executive of the Royal Zoological Society of Scotland (2002 to 2011) and Managing Director of Marine Harvest Chile and Scotland (1994 to 2001).

-For a number of years, Hamish was a member of the Council, Executive, and Audit and Investment Committees of the Royal Zoological Society of Scotland, and therefore has experience of some of the governance and operational challenges facing the charity sector.
+Hamish was a member of the Council, Executive, and Audit and Investment Committees of the Royal Zoological Society of Scotland, and therefore has experience of some of the governance and operational challenges facing the charity sector.

 A member of the Royal Horticultural Society, Hamish is an enthusiastic amateur gardener, with a particular interest in garden history, country house gardens and designed landscapes.